allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 alt="Self-balancing, step 2b, Generating a new root page." class="small-image"/>

-And finally, there is some free space in the three, so the value „14” may be added!
+And finally, there is some free space in the three, so value 14 may be added.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/self-balancing-step-2c.webp"
-alt="Self-balancing, step 2c, Adding the 14 to b-tree."
+alt="Self-balancing, step 2c, Adding the 14 to B-tree."
 class="small-image"/>

-Following this algorithm, we may constantly add new values to the b-tree, and it will remain balanced all the time!
+Following this algorithm, we may constantly add new values to the B-tree, and it will remain balanced all the time!

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/self-balancing-step-final.webp"
-alt="Self-balancing, Final state of the b-tree, after adding multiple values."/>
+alt="Self-balancing, Final state of the B-tree, after adding multiple values."/>

 > **_NOTE:_** At this point, you may have a valid concern that there is a lot of free space that has no chance to be
 > filled.